davesteele/davesteele.github.io/_posts/2016-04-23-raspberry-pi-cloudprint.markdown

 * Internet connectivity (possibly via [Comitup](https://davesteele.github.io/comitup/))
 * Access to a printer via the network or USB

-You'll also need another computer on the same network with an ssh client (like [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/)) and a web browser logged in to your Google account.
+For the installation, you'll also want another computer on the same network with an ssh client (like [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/)) and a web browser logged in to your Google account.
 What you don't need is a desktop environment on the Pi, or a connected